taminob/Game-of-Life/README.md

 ## Documentation
 ### Cell_State (basesystem.h):
-This enumeration defines the two cell states Cell_State::Alive and Cell_State::Dead.
+This enumeration defines the two cell states Alive and Dead.

 ### Cell (cellsystem.h):
 Each instance represents one cell which holds the Cell_State in its only property "state".